MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Methodology

 \subsubsection{Structure Generation Branch}

-Given a text prompt $p$, the structure generation branch aims to produce a human motion structure that aligns with the motion semantics conveyed by $p$.
+Given a text prompt $p$, the structure generation branch $\mathcal{G}_s$ aims to produce a human motion structure that aligns with the motion semantics conveyed by $p$.
 Since the prompt $p$ may also include appearance-related descriptions such as details of the surrounding environment, which are irrelevant to motion structure, we preprocess the input by extracting a motion-specific subset of $p$, denoted as $p'$.
-As illustrated in Figure 2, $p'$ retains only motion-relevant information.
-This filtering process can be performed automatically using a large language model~\cite{qwen, touvron2023llama} or specified by the user.
+As illustrated in Fig.~\ref{fig:motivation}, $p'$ retains only motion-relevant information.
+This filtering process can be performed automatically using a Large Language Model~\citep{qwen} or specified by the user.
 The resulting motion-specific prompt $p'$ is then used as the input to the structure generation branch.

-This branch focuses solely on generating human structure based on the motion-specific prompt $p'$, without considering appearance information.
-Directly training a text-driven model to produce 2D structural sequences, such as skeleton sequences, not only incurs additional training overhead, but also fails to ensure the anatomical plausibility of the generated structure.
-To address these issues, we reformulate the text-driven structure generation task as a 3D keypoint sequence generation problem, which allows seamless integration with existing human motion generation methods~\cite{t2m-gpt, mld, MARDM}.
-This formulation offers two main advantages: (1) it leverages human priors to efficiently generate $K$ human keypoints, thereby ensuring the plausibility and coherence of the predicted human structure; (2) benefiting from the generation in 3D space, it can utilize implicit depth information to preserve structural consistency in scenarios involving limb occlusions.
+This branch is dedicated to generating human structures from the motion-specific prompt $p'$ without incorporating appearance information.
+However, directly training a text-driven model to produce 2D structural sequences, such as skeletons, often fails to guarantee the anatomical plausibility of the generated structures.
+We thus reformulate the text-driven structure generation task as a 3D keypoint sequence generation task.
+This formulation could i) leverage human priors to efficiently generate $K$ human keypoints, thereby ensuring the plausibility and coherence of the predicted human structure, and ii) benefit from the generation in 3D space.
+In other words, it can utilize implicit depth information to preserve structural consistency in scenarios involving limb occlusions.
 Once the keypoint sequence is obtained, it is rendered into 2D space.
-Following common practice in conditional human video generation~\cite{animateanyone, animateanyone2, liu2025animateanywhere, gan2025humandit}, we convert the keypoint sequence into a skeleton representation, which serves as the final structural guidance $g_s$.
+Following common practice in conditional human video generation~\citep{animateanyone2, gan2025humandit}, we convert the keypoint sequence into a skeleton representation, which serves as the final structural guidance $g_s$.
 The above process can be formally described as follows: